standard-schema/standard-schema/packages/spec/README.md

 ### Schema Library

 Schemas libraries that want to support Standard Schema must implement its interface.
 This includes adding the `~standard` property.
-To make this process easier, schema libraries can optionally extend their interface from the `StandardSchema` interface.
+To make this process easier, schema libraries can optionally extend their interface from the `StandardSchemaV1` interface.

 > It doesn't matter whether your schema library returns plain objects, functions, or class instances.
 The only thing that matters is that the `~standard` property is defined somehow.